scottbigbrain/HowToCodeLikeHaywire/beginners/Coding_For_Beginners.md

 We *highly* recommend the [Code Academy Java course](https://www.codecademy.com/learn/learn-java), as it will quickly get you up to speed on all of the essentials needed to be fluent in Java.
 We recommend building a *regular schedule* where you can practice and learn every so often until you understand the basics.

 Once you understand the Java basics, there's not much need for a course, as you'll get all the additional knowledge you need in the shop.
+## Fun Ways to Practice
+Code Academy, while it does teach the essentials

 # Next Lesson: [Your Toolkit](./Your_Toolkit.md)